-7.04.2018-Like this is not something you see at every campground.
+Above, like this is not something you see at every campground.
 You must pay extra to enjoy this water slide but it's very reasonable.
 Below is another pool area.

 Asked, what's biting, just catfish!
 We're told this is one of the must-see parts of the campground.